Symptoms of high and low blood sugar

 Manage your blood sugar levels with GlucoBalance®

-Having high blood sugar can leave you with a few symptoms, however some people may not have any symptoms, so if you are concerned, get your blood sugar levels checked by your GP.
+High blood sugar can present itself through a number of symptoms, however some people may not have any symptoms at all.
+If you are concerned, get your blood sugar levels checked by your GP.

-As blood glucose levels rise, the body attempts to excrete some of it though the kidneys.
+As blood sugar levels rise, the body needs to excrete some of it though the kidneys.
 This causes a higher volume of urine to be made, and an excessive need to urinate.
 Learn more about the importance of checking your urine in 'What colour should your urine be?'.

 With an increase in insulin levels in the blood, there is an increase in a hormone called 'insulin-like growth factor', which triggers the growth of skin tags, and dark, velvety patches of skin, especially in the armpits, neck and groin.